isomerpages/imda-pixel/pages/AWS IMDA Joint Innovation Centre.md

         </td>
         <td style="border-top:0.75px solid lightgrey; border-bottom:0.75px solid lightgrey;">
             <br><b>Chuang Shin Wee, Pand.ai</b>
-            <br>Chuang Shin Wee is the Founder and CEO of Pand.ai, a Singapore-headquartered specialist in conversational AI for the Southeast Asian market.
+            <br><br>Chuang Shin Wee is the Founder and CEO of Pand.ai, a Singapore-headquartered specialist in conversational AI for the Southeast Asian market.
 Today, Pand.ai serves a number of Fortune 500 financial institutions across Asia including Allianz, CIMB, MSIG and Schroder.
 Prior to founding Pand.ai, Shin Wee was the Head of Digital Banking for Standard Chartered Bank in China, where he built a number of award-winning digital capabilities for the bank.
-In 2013, he was named “Top 50 Business Innovators in China” by CBN Weekly for inventing an ATM software that helped the bank to reduce the cost per lead by more than 90%.
-Shin Wee graduated with a First-Class Honours in Electronic &amp; Communication Engineering from the University of Bristol.
-He later attended the Massachusetts Institute of Technology (MIT) and completed an MBA from the Wharton School.
         </td>
     </tr>
 	</tbody></table>